 QC tests that predict slumping before customers do

-Room-temperature firmness isn’t enough.
+Room-temperature firmness isn't enough.
 Gummies often fail under load + heat + time.
-Your QC and stability program should reflect that reality.
+Your QC and stability program needs to account for that.

 A strong spec isn't just “firmness at 25°C.” It also includes “how much does it deform at X°C under load?” plus an aw range that actually correlates with real-world stability.